roboll/autoscale-etc-hosts/README.md

 ## Support

 Currently supports AWS.
-Extending to other providers should be a trivial task; see `autoscale.Provider`.
+Extending to other providers should be a trivial task; see `provider.Provider`.
 Pull requests welcome.

 ### AWS